-The Cromer Pier Show is a variety show.
+The Cromer Pier Show is a variety show held inside the historic Pavilion Theatre.
 This means you can expect a mix of comedy, dancing, singing, acrobatics, and magic.
 Each week they have a different guest performer who might be a comedian, ventriloquist, magician, or impressionist.

 History of the Pavilion Theatre

 The Pavilion Theatre is one of only five UK end of pier theaters.
 Typically, it hosts the Seaside Special in the summer/early autumn as well as a Christmas-themed show during the holiday season.
 At other times, they host concerts and other community events.
 It’s one of the things you must see when you visit Cromer.